NOTICE: WE ARE NOT ACCEPTING NEW STUDENTS AT THIS TIME

 The Key to a Structured Experience

-Water is at the center of each of the boy’s new structured experience.
+Water is at the center of each of the boy’s new structured experiences.
 Executive Director Robbie Smith is one of the captains steering the successful ship.
-By her side is her husband Doug, who is the program pirector.
+By her side is her husband, Doug, who is the program director.
 This is their life’s work, but neither takes a salary.

 “Faith is what keeps us buoyed up,” Smith told CBN News.
 “And it is what keeps us afloat and keep us going and moving forward because we know there is a purpose behind what we are doing.
 And we know there is a purpose for our life.”

 The film begins with the pair preparing to sail the country on their yacht after selling Doug’s successful business and retiring early.
-Before they can begin their adventure, a friend who Robbie knew from her career as child therapist, asks them to look after two teenage boys in trouble.
+Before they can begin their adventure, a friend who Robbie knew from her career as a child therapist asks them to look after two teenage boys in trouble.

 “These couple of boys come into our lives, which subsequently changes the whole direction of our life,” Smith said.
-“But we really feel like at that point that is when we start to work in God’s plan.
+“But we really feel like at that point, that is when we start to work on God’s plan.
 Not that we knew it because if we knew it, we might have sabotaged it.”

 95 Percent Success Rate

 As a kid, Doug spent lots of time close to the water.
-Doctors diagnosed his father as a paranoid schizophrenic, and that drove Doug to run away from home as teenager.
+Doctors diagnosed his father as a paranoid schizophrenic, which drove Doug to run away from home as a teenager.
 He spent many nights sleeping under Jacksonville’s Maine Street Bridge.

 A dog also kept Doug company while he was living on the street.
 When a police officer shot his dog, Doug assaulted the officer.
-A group of fishermen saved him from jail.
-They encouraged a judge to send him to seaman school.
+But a group of fishermen saved him from jail.
+Instead, they encouraged a judge to send him to seaman school.

 “The only thing important in this world is people,” Doug explained.